mrandiw/instagram-go-scraper/readme.md

 # Instagram Go Scraper

 `instagram-go-scraper` is a Go library for scraping Instagram user profiles.
-It allows you to fetch details such as bio, followers count, following count, and the number of posts from Instagram profiles.
+It allows you to fetch details such as bio, followers count, following count, and the number of posts from Instagram profiles..

 ## Installation